Santa Barbara (TV series): Production

-In October 1987, the Dobsons were locked out of NBC studios after repeated attempts to fire the head writer, Charles Pratt, Jr. They sued, and were eventually allowed to return to the program in 1991, but ratings never recovered, even as the show won three Daytime Emmys in a row for Outstanding Drama Series.
+In October 1987, the Dobsons were locked out of NBC studios after repeated attempts to fire the head writer, Anne Howard Bailey.
+Bridget Dobson said, "It was impossible for Anne Howard Bailey to get inside my head, and I could not get in her head.
+She has a darker view of life than I do; I think she thinks of me as Pollyanna, and I think of her as Darth Vader."
+The Dobsons sued, and were eventually allowed to return to the program in 1991, but ratings never recovered, even as the show won three Daytime Emmys in a row for Outstanding Drama Series.